Updated: Feb 13

 Instructors can reach more students through varied teaching approaches.
 There are many different ways of learning.
 The best way instructors can acknowledge this is to employ diverse teaching methods.
 One of the great benefits of the online classroom is its conduciveness to implementing various teaching strategies all in the same classroom.

 A common criticism from students about online courses is that they feel dull compared to their face-to-face counterparts.
 A varied approach to delivering course content can help students feel excited about the class.
-Besides providing diverse learners a range of opportunities to engage with the content, the variety keeps students interested.
+Besides providing diverse learners a range of opportunities to engage with the content (think Universal Design for Learning), the variety keeps students interested.

 Solicit and implement feedback